ossu/precollege-math/coursepages/precalculus/README.md

 - When you get to a review day, attempt every problem yourself then complete the homework.
 - Take the tests seriously and don't cheat.
 Use them as a measure to see where your knowlege is at.
 Do not move on without feeling proficient at a topic.
 - You may find a calculator useful for this course.
 [Desmos](https://www.desmos.com/calculator) is a good free graphing calculator.
-- When you get to Basic Linear Algebra, complete everything under the [Matrices](https://greenemath.com/Precalculus.html#matrices-determinants) section on [Greene Math](https://greenemath.com/).
+- When you get to Basic Linear Algebra, complete everything under the [Matrices](https://greenemath.com/Precalculus.html#matrices-determinants) and [Vectors](https://greenemath.com/Precalculus.html#vectors) section on [Greene Math](https://greenemath.com/).
 That includes all the readings, videos, practice exams, and unit tests in each topic.
 When you're finished, you are done with Pre-College Math.
 Congratulations!